 - Southwest – Southwest still does not list fares with the big online travel agencies.
 The only way to find out fares is to go directly to the Southwest website so if you live in a city that Southwest flies to, it’s worthwhile to check their fares for your travel dates.

 3) Be ready to jump if the fare drops

 After doing your initial search, you may decide to wait to see if the fares change.
 It’s best to set an alert with Google Flights or Hipmunk with an email account you check regularly.
 If/when you get an alert that the fares have dropped, be ready to book that flight right away or risk losing that fare.
-For example, I came in the other day from cutting the grass and saw an alert that a fare I was watching dropped $70.
+For example, I came in the other day from doing some yard work and saw an alert that a fare I was watching dropped $70.
 I immediately went to book the flight and saw that there were 2 seats available at that price.
 After I booked our tickets I went to search the flight again and the price was back up $70 higher.
 Sorry to anyone else who was waiting for that flight to go down in price.

 4) What next?
 Educate yourself (on Wikipedia?)

 So you’ve done all of these things and prices are still high.
 What else can you do?
 Do you know every airline that flies from your local airport and where they fly to?
 I bet that you don’t.
 I hate to say it but Wikipedia is one of the best resources to find out the flights from any airport.
 Just Google “(Your City) Airport Wiki” and you’ll see a listing for your airport.
 Here’s an example for the Phoenix Sky Harbor Airport: